TomSpencerLondon/concurrency-basics/markdown.md

 Except you.
 You're looking at the contract.

-Your service now needs to support thousands of users.
+Your service now needs to support millions of users for the US election.
 It needs to be running all the time, even when you roll out new versions.

 So while everyone else is celebrating, you're inside scratching your head wondering how on earth you're going to achieve it.